- About Overview

 What I do

-As Director of Integrated Core curriculum, and along with the Associate Dean of Experiential Education, I am responsible for the teaching mission of our department, and responsible for the organization and oversight of the preclinical/didactic curriculum in our School.
-I also direct the Renal Theme which is one of the integrated courses administered through the department of Clinical Pharmacy.
+As associate dean of integrated core curriculum in the Education Unit, I am responsible for the teaching mission of our department and the organization and oversight of the preclinical/didactic curriculum in our School, holding this responsibility in partnership with the associate dean of experiential education and professional development.
+I also direct the Renal Theme which is one of the integrated courses administered through the Department of Clinical Pharmacy.

 Dr. Igor Mitrovic holds Jack D. and DeLoris Lange Endowed Chair in Systems Physiology I. He is Professor of Physiology and Director of Professional School Education at Department of Physiology, University of California San Francisco (UCSF).
 Dr. Mitrovic received his M.D. at University of Belgrade, Yugoslavia (at the time) in 1991.
 However, majority of his studies were completed at University of Zagreb (up to 1991).
 After conducting neurobiology of addiction research at Loyola University Medical School in Chicago and research in neurobiology of pain at UCSF, Dr. Mitrovic joined Department of Physiology, UCSF in 2001 as a teaching faculty.
 Dr. Mitrovic is responsible for the physiology curriculum across the professional schools at UCSF (Medicine, Pharmacy, Dentistry and Program in Physical Therapy) and serves as the Physiology Theme Director for the School of Medicine.
 In addition to his service on number of UCSF committees he is also a member of Admissions Committee at the UCSF School of Medicine.
 Dr. Mitrovic has also done international work in curricular and faculty development.